jleonard/style-guide/README.md

 # Style Guide

 > A project skeleton for creating component tear-sheets and style guides.
-Specifically this is a starting point for documenting color palettes, typography and ui elements and components.
+Specifically this is a starting point for documenting color palettes, typography and ui elements or components.

 ## Getting Started
 1. Install [Node + NPM](http://nodejs.org/)